Identification/Matching

 Pex returns match results to clients via the SDK.
 The results detail whether or not there was a match found, as well as the timecodes of the identified assets.
 If searching the Pex Registry, additional asset metadata such as song title, artist and rightsholder is returned.

-Clients can create an audio or melody fingerprint from any standard media file.
+Clients can create an audio or melody/phonetic fingerprint from any standard media file.
 For video files, clients will not need to extract audio from video before creating a fingerprint.

 Pex technology can create fingerprints, identify matches, and return results in real time (five seconds or less).